Infinidoge/universe/readme.md

   - `doom`: My Doom Emacs configuration.
 Doom Emacs is my editor and home, and I use it extensively.
   - `qtile`: My Qtile configuration.
 Qtile is my home of homes, the environment I am pretty literally always in while on my computers.
   - `bluegon`: Changes screen color temperature for the benefit of my eyes.
 Pretty sure my setup is currently broken.
-  - `stretchly.json`: Configuration for stretchly, which is supposed to remind me to stretch.
-Not currently in use